n1ira/Anime-Tracker-Web/anime-tracker-web/project-steps.md

 ```

 ### Scanning Logic

+Look at anime_tracker.py for how the logic works.

 1. Start scan for a show or all shows
 2. For each show, retrieve needed episodes